Measures of complexity and entanglement in fermionic many-body systems: Properties of the canonical wave functions

 \subsection{Impact of long momentum tails in 3D}

 Below the IR-knee in Figs.~\ref{fig:nk} and \ref{fig:occup_fission1} the canonical occupation probabilities have the expected BCS behavior~\cite{Bardeen:1957}.
 It is clear however that in between the IR-knee and UV-knee there is a region where the canonical occupation probabilities have a power law behavior.
-Such a behavior, due to the short-range character of the nuclear forces, has been predicted in 1980 by \textcite{Sartor:1980} and recently put clearly in evidence experimentally in nuclei by \textcite{Hen:2014,Hen:2017,Cruz-Torres:2021}.
-Shina Tan~\cite{Tan:2008} has proven analytically the emergence of this behavior for fermions interacting with a zero-range interaction in 3D.
-Nuclear pairing is typically simulated in theory with a $\delta$-potential, which naturally leads to a local pairing field $\Delta(\xi)$~\cite{Bulgac:1980}, similar to the case discussed here, and thus this power law behavior of the canonical occupation probabilities is expected. \textcite{Tan:2008} has shown that in case of a zero-range interaction asymptotically $n_k\propto C/k^4$ for any many-body state.
+Such a behavior, due to the short-range character of the nuclear forces, was predicted in 1980 by \textcite{Sartor:1980} and recently put clearly in evidence experimentally in nuclei by \textcite{Hen:2014,Hen:2017,Cruz-Torres:2021}.
+Shina Tan~\cite{Tan:2008a,Tan:2008b,Tan:2008c} has proven analytically the emergence of this behavior for fermions interacting with a zero-range interaction in 3D.
+Nuclear pairing is typically simulated in theory with a $\delta$-potential, which naturally leads to a local pairing field $\Delta(\xi)$~\cite{Bulgac:1980}, similar to the case discussed here. \textcite{Tan:2008a,Tan:2008b,Tan:2008c} has shown that in the case of a zero-range interaction asymptotically $n_k\propto C/k^4$ for {\bf any} many-body state.
 This power law behavior of the number density is directly related to the divergence of the anomalous density matrix Eq.~\eqref{eq:number_a}.
-In the case of a 3-dimensional system it was shown in Ref.~\cite{Bulgac:1980} that the anomalous density matrix $\kappa(\xi,\zeta) \propto \frac{1}{ |{\bm r}-{\bm r}'| }$ when $|{\bm r}-{\bm r}'|\rightarrow 0$, where ${\bm r}$ and ${\bm r}'$ are the spatial components of $\xi$ and $\zeta$ respectively.
+In the case of a 3-dimensional system it was shown in Ref.~\cite{Bulgac:1980} that the anomalous density matrix $\kappa(\xi,\zeta) \propto {1}/{ |{\bm r}-{\bm r}'| }$ when $|{\bm r}-{\bm r}'|\rightarrow 0$, where ${\bm r}$ and ${\bm r}'$ are the spatial components of $\xi$ and $\zeta$ respectively.

 It is also important to appreciate that the presence of the long momentum tail $n_k=C/k^4$ implies

 and therefore the particle number converges rather slowly as a function of the upper momentum cutoff $\Lambda$.
 The actual particle number can be reproduced in mean field calculations simply by adjusting the chemical potential, thus introducing errors in the actual value of the chemical potential (a correction which might be small in practice).
 On the other hand the total kinetic energy of a system